stride3d/stride-website/posts/2023-05-17-announcing-website-update.md

 This new update will enable us to share more content with you faster and more easily.
 We will also be able to add more features and enhance the overall experience.

 {%- capture title -%}
 The Disqus comment widget has been removed from the blog posts, as we would like to encourage our readers to use <a class="link-info" href="{{ site.links.github-discussions-url }}" target="_blank" rel="noopener">GitHub Discussion</a> or Discord.
-We are considering linking the GitHub Discussions with the blog posts.
+We are considering integrating the GitHub Discussions with the blog posts.
 {%- endcapture -%}

 {% include _alert.html type:'info' title:title %}